JessicaGarson/NYU-Intro-to-Python-Spring-2018/Assignments/homework_2.md

 ## Part 3: Sleep In Calculator
 Write a program that let's you know if you can sleep in.
 If the day is a weekday, let the user know they can't sleep in and have to go to work.
 If the day is a weekend let them know they can sleep in.

+Please submit this via email with .py file attached.
 ***This assignment is due Monday February 26th***